Jeff Webb (businessman)

-Jeff Webb is an American entrepreneur and business executive primarily focused on the development of cheerleading.
-He is the founder of the Universal Cheerleading Association (UCA) and Varsity Spirit (along with its parent, Varsity Brands).
-He is the founder and current president of the International Cheer Union (ICU), the world governing body of the sport of cheerleading, as well as founder and chairman of The New American Populist.
+Jeff Webb (July 1, 1949 – March 19, 2026) was an American businessman and executive who was primarily focused on the development of cheerleading, publisher, and conservative activist.
+He was the founder of the Universal Cheerleading Association (UCA) and Varsity Spirit, along with its parent company, Varsity Brands.
+Webb was the founder and president of the International Cheer Union (ICU), the world governing body of the sport of cheerleading, as well as the founder and chairman of The New American Populist.
+Webb was described by People magazine as "the father of modern cheerleading".

-He is publisher and senior news editor of Human Events.
+Webb was a publisher and media executive, serving as co‑publisher and senior news editor of the conservative publication Human Events in the later years of his career.

-Education
+Early life and education

-Webb attended the University of Oklahoma where he was a yell leader for the school's cheer squad.
-During college, Webb worked for the National Cheerleaders Association which was founded by Lawrence Herkimer.
-He planned to go to law school but instead accepted an offer to work at the National Cheerleaders Association (NCA), which launched his business career.
+Jeff Webb was born on July 1, 1949, in Dallas, Texas.
+He attended the University of Oklahoma, where he served as a yell leader for the school's cheer squad.
+While in college, he worked for the National Cheerleaders Association, founded by Lawrence Herkimer.
+Although he initially planned to attend law school, he instead accepted an offer to work for the National Cheerleaders Association (NCA), which launched his business career.